amirsojoodi/Manuals-and-Tutorials/Linux/DL4J/README.md

 git clone https://github.com/deeplearning4j/deeplearning4j.git
 ```

 It will take some time according to your network speed.
 Then you have to checkout to a stable version of the code.
-And then create a simple branch.
+Then create a simple branch.

 ```bash
 git checkout latest_release
 git checkout -b newBranch
 ```

-Before running the DL4J stack build script, you must ensure
-certain environment variables are defined before running your build.
+Before running the DL4J stack build script, you must ensure certain environment variables are defined before running your build.

-You will need to know the exact path of the directory where you are running
-the DL4J build script (you are encouraged to use a clean empty directory).
+You will need to know the exact path of the directory where you are running the DL4J build script (you are encouraged to use a clean empty directory).
 Otherwise, your build will fail.
-Once you determine this path, add /libnd4j
-to the end of that path and export it to your local environment.
+Once you determine this path, add /libnd4j to the end of that path and export it to your local environment.
 This will look like:

 ```bash
 export LIBND4J_HOME="/path/to/deeplearning4j/libnd4j"